-This is what people had to say
+This is what people said.

 The only issue with the Carpet Bag is that it keeps folding by itself.
 So, it gets difficult to pack.
-It doesn’t have any pockets or sections, so it is hard to find things once you have packed.
+It doesn’t have any pockets or sections, so it is tricky to find things once you have packed.

 For over-packers, the bag may not hold too many things, definitely not enough for 2-night hospital stays.
 However, it does comply with the usual dimensions for overnight bags.
 Due to the bag’s type of material (which does not easily give in) your space is limited to the exact bag dimensions.
 People find it impossible to squeeze anything extra and would love this bag in same dimensions but having more height than length.